 Marriage Is Not About You

-It is very important to me (and Kari) who our children marry.
+It is very important to me and my wife who our children marry.
 It’s been said, and I would agree, that other than the commitment to follow Christ, the choice of a spouse is the most important decision one can make.
-Kari and I have been preparing our children for marriage.
+My wife and I have been preparing our children for marriage.
 We have prayed for them and their spouses, though none of our children are married yet.
 The world says that marriage should be put off, or that it is unnecessary.
 God says that marriage is good, and that the man that finds a wife is blessed (Psalms 128), and that women should be married and bear children (1 Timothy 5:14).
 Satan hates a godly marriage.
 The world undermines God’s design for marriage.
 This opposition is significant because the marriage relationship mirrors the relationship that we should have with the Lord.

 Life can be hard.
 A man and a woman coming together in marriage, with Christ as their Master, can only strengthen them and protect them.
 A man needs a woman, just as a woman needs a man.
 That’s how God intended it.
-Kari and I were 20 and 22 when we were married.
+My wife and I were 20 and 22 when we were married.
 We met and three days later I asked her to marry me (No one could accuse me of being a procrastinator!).
 Her father gave his blessing, and we were married just a month and a half later.
 We had a lot to learn about life, marriage, and each other, but we have now been married for over twenty years and we have twelve children.
 Our situation is unique, but what has made it work?
 The same thing that will help all marriages work: obedience to Christ, correcting ourselves when we are wrong, following the principles in his Word.
 Marriage is good, but in real life, it is not a fairy tale.
 Those who are looking for a fairy tale life and fairy tale marriage need a good dose of reality.
 As for Christians, we are told that we can expect persecution as we follow Christ.
 You can bet this will include satanic opposition against the marriage relationship.
 That is why we must guard our hearts, be aware of the temptations of the flesh, and love one another by seeking the well-being of our spouse above our own.

 My sons and daughters know that marriage is a commitment for life.
 Marriage requires mercy, patience, kindness, selflessness, submission, and love.
 Love is not a sentimental emotion; it is seeking the highest well-being of another.
 This is why we are told to love even our enemies.
 We are not commanded to have sentimental emotions for our enemies, we are told to seek their well-being if it is possible.
 My children have been taught to find someone that will pursue Christ with them and to love that person with all their strength.
 That is what life is all about.
 Following Christ and loving your family, and your neighbor.
 My sons have been taught to find a wife that wants to obey God and be a keeper at home who pours her life into her husband and her children.
 They in turn must pour their lives into their wife and children.
 My oldest daughter (and our younger ones will be) has been taught what it means to be a submissive and supportive wife.
 God’s ways are always better than the world’s ways.